Blue-Reaper/FolgenFinder/README.md

 - [x] design popup
 - [x] integrate popup in theme

-## next
+## version 0.2.1

-- [ ] by unknown domain set default "no new episode"
+- [x] by unknown domain set default "no new episode"
-- [ ] refresh sidebar on .open
+- [x] refresh sidebar on .open
-- [ ] till "add bookmark", "update bookmark" or some other funktion is added, open sidebar with browser-action and don't show popup
+- [x] till "add bookmark", "update bookmark" or some other funktion is added, toggle sidebar with browser-action and don't show popup
-- [ ] manage multibel foulders (tabs in sidebar + foldernames in options)

 ## needed for Version 1.0.0